Banking in Indonesia

 Credit Card Fraud

-It is preferable to use cash for purchases and only take local currency from ATMs using your banking network.
+It is preferable to use cash or debit cards for purchases and only take local currency from ATMs using your banking network.
 Do not use VISA or MasterCard debit cards tied to your current account when making purchases, since debit cards allow thieves to wipe out the total amount from the current account.

 For more information on Credit Card Fraud in Indonesia